 How is the mutual information between inputs and words related to the reading process, as described above?
 We assume that taking samples and processing these samples takes cognitive effort.
 Following previous work, we also assume a link between effort and time \citep{levy2008expectation, hale-2001-probabilistic}.
 Therefore, the more samples, \nsamples, a reader needs to take in order to reduce uncertainty, the longer it will take them to read a given word.

 We can now link the quality of inputs to our reading process through the definition of mutual information:

-Plugging in the equality from \ref{eq:iid_mi}, and the definition of conditional entropy,\footnote{That is: $H(X \mid Y) = \expect{Y}[H(X \mid Y)]$.} we rearrange the terms:
+Plugging in the inequality from \ref{eq:iid_mi}, and the definition of conditional entropy,\footnote{That is: $H(X \mid Y) = \expect{Y}[H(X \mid Y)]$.} we rearrange the terms:

-That is, the expected entropy of the posterior distribution, given uncertain inputs, is a function of the entropy over words, the number of samples taken, and the mutual information between the samples and the words.
+That is, the expected entropy of the posterior distribution, given uncertain inputs, is greater than the entropy over words minus the number of samples taken times the mutual information between the samples and the words.